oscarveral/problem/README.md

 program parses all arguments to obtain the corresponding solution function that needs to be executed.
 Then, it executes each function and prints the problem name, solution obtained and execution time.
-It also prints the total execution time needed to solve all problems.
+It also prints the total execution time needed to solve all supplied problems.

 ## Current sources.